clementbera/wizard-battle-arena/README.md

 # What is this ?

 This repository holds the code for the WizardBattleArena game.
+A preview of the game can be seen on youtube [here](https://www.youtube.com/watch?v=srPdFgbyS6s).

 The game is a bomberman-like with [Liberated Pixel Cup](http://lpc.opengameart.org/) graphics (In short, all graphics are licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/)).
-A preview of the game can be seen on youtube [here](https://www.youtube.com/watch?v=srPdFgbyS6s).
+The game itself is under GPLv2 licence.

-The game is entirely scripted from [Pharo](https://pharo.org/).
+The game is entirely written/scripted from [Pharo](https://pharo.org/).
 For high-performance graphics and responsiveness, the code relies on [SDL2](https://www.libsdl.org/download-2.0.php) to manage OS windows and keyboard event handling and on [Cairo](https://www.cairographics.org/) to draw the 2D graphics on the SDL2 window surface.

 Currently the game is more meant as a demo to show how to build native 2D interactive applications running easily at 50 fps from Pharo.
 However, multiple people played and had a lot of fun: this could be the basis of a very good video game.